-ENBE 485 Capstone Design (3) Two hours of lecture and one hour of discussion/recitation per week.
-Prerequisite: permission of department.
+ENBE 486 Capstone Design II (2) Two hours of lecture per week.
+Prerequisite: ENBE 485 taken in the immediately preceding semester.
 Senior standing.
 For ENBE majors only.
-Formerly ENAG 485.
 To complete the curriculum of an undergraduate engineer, design procedures and professional concerns will be presented.
 A complete, comprehensive, and professional design project will be realized by the student.
+CORE Capstone credit for ENBE 485 and ENBE 486 will not be awarded until satisfactory completion of ENBE 486.